vit/leetcode_js/src/740_deleteAndEarn/README.md

 ### max_1

-__The question:__  What is the maximal possible sum for the sequence of one element?
+__The question:__  What is the maximum sum for the sequence of one element?

 ```js
    num:     2
 weight:     4
    max:   max_1=?
 ```
 __The answer:__ Yes, finally we can answer right away!
-The maximal possible sum is equal to weight_1.
+The maximum sum is equal to weight_1.

 ```js
 max_1 = weight_1
 ```

-## Retracing our steps (right direction of calculations)
+## Retracing our steps (right direction of calculation)

 ```js
    num:     2     3     4     6